marcuscraske/marcuscraske-dot-com/_posts/2023-04-01-qcon-london-2023-paving-the-road.md

   - Services only use Golang, with product teams only able to add business logic.
   - Observability built into every service, using: Prometheus, Open Telemetry and Jaeger.
 - Abstract the platform for engineers:
+  - Otherwise, engineers are not being leveraged to their maximum potential, solving the wrong problems.
   - Product teams shouldn't need to know about Kubernetes.
   - Product teams shouldn't need to be experts in platforms (Kubernetes, Cassandra etc).
   - Abstract core patterns.
-  - Otherwise engineers are not being leveraged to their maximum potential, solving the wrong problems.
-  - They've been moving to EKS, and engineers shoudln't know or care.
+  - Example: they've been migrating their Kubernetes to EKS, and engineers shouldn't know or care.
 - Every new product engineer goes through a "Backend Engineering 101" guide when they join.
 - Sharing of success stories:
   - A Slack channel to share screenshots of graphs where optimisations have been made with e.g. cpu usage.